lukasg-mp4/Pallet-Card-Manager-XP-Style/readme.md

 # Enterprise Inventory & Pallet Card Manager

-A robust desktop application designed for efficient inventory management, data manipulation, and physical label generation.
-This project demonstrates a custom-built GUI engine designed to replicate the Windows XP aesthetic while providing modern functionality through a modular Model-View-Controller (MVC) architecture.
+A desktop application designed for efficient inventory management, data manipulation, and physical label generation.
+This project is a custom-built GUI engine designed to replicate the Windows XP aesthetic while providing modern functionality through a modular Model-View-Controller (MVC) architecture.

 ## Project Overview

-This application serves as a centralized tool for warehouse or inventory environments.
-It allows users to manage multiple sheets of inventory data, import external datasets via Excel (currently designed for 1 unique format), track modification history, and interface directly with Windows print spoolers for precise label generation.
+This application serves as a tool for warehouse or inventory environments.
+It allows users to manage multiple sheets of inventory data, import external datasets via Excel (currently designed for 1 unique format), track modification history, and interact directly with Win32 for printing functionality.

 ## Key Features

 * **Custom UI Engine:** A high-performance, canvas-based rendering engine built on Tkinter.
-It draws custom grids, headers, and window controls (Title Bars, Resize Handles) to strictly adhere to a specific visual design language (Windows XP) independent of the host OS theme.
+It draws custom grids, headers, and window controls (Title Bars, Resize Handles) to strictly adhere to Windows XP design.
 * **Multi-Sheet Architecture:** Supports dynamic creation, renaming, and deletion of multiple inventory sheets with independent state management.
-* **Excel Integration:** Utilizes Pandas for robust importing of complex Excel datasets, including automatic header detection and data cleaning.
+* **Excel Integration:** Utilizes Pandas for importing complex Excel datasets, including automatic header detection and data cleaning.
 * **Win32 GDI Printing:** Bypasses standard high-level printing dialogs to use the Windows GDI (Graphics Device Interface) via PyWin32.
-This ensures pixel-perfect physical alignment for thermal label printers.
 * **Session History & Persistence:** Implements a custom undo/redo stack and a global history log that persists between sessions via JSON serialization.
-* **Keyboard Navigation:** Full support for keyboard-centric workflows, including navigation, shortcuts, and bulk editing.
+* **Keyboard Navigation:** Full support for keyboard-centric workflows, including navigation and shortcuts.

 ## Technical Architecture

-The project follows a strict **Model-View-Controller (MVC)** separation of concerns:
+The project follows a **Model-View-Controller (MVC)**:

 ### 1. Presentation Layer (UI)

 Located in the `UI/` directory.
 This layer handles all visual elements and user input.
 It contains no business logic.

-* **XP_Styling:** Contains low-level UI definitions, custom title bars, and window management logic using `ctypes` for native Windows behavior (Taskbar grouping, window styles).
+* **XP_Styling:** Contains low-level UI definitions, custom title bars, and window management logic using `ctypes` for native Windows behavior.
 * **Sheet_Editor:** A custom grid widget responsible for rendering thousands of cells efficiently using a canvas coordinate system rather than instantiating thousands of individual widgets.

 ### 2. Logic Layer (Util)

 Located in the `Util/` directory.
 This layer acts as the Controller.

-* **Hotkeys:** Manages keybinding maps and event propagation.
+* **Hotkeys:** Manages keybinding maps and keyboard event handling.
-* **History:** Manages the session state, snapshot logging, and rollback capabilities.
+* **History:** Manages the session state, snapshot logging, and history rollback.
-* **Navigation:** Handles focus management between the grid editor and the preview pane.
+* **Navigation:** Handles focus management in the grid editor and the preview pane.

 ### 3. Data & Hardware Layer (Managers)

 * **Excel_Manager:** Handles file I/O and data parsing using Pandas.
-* **Print_Manager:** Interfaces with the Windows Spooler API to handle print jobs and GDI drawing contexts.
+* **Print_Manager:** Interacts with Win32 to handle print jobs and GDI drawing.

 ## Installation and Usage